Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: The spin-orbit problem with tidal effects

 The right hand side of \equ{eq.spin-diss} represents the dissipative effect, which is given by the tidal torque $\mathcal{T} _d=\mathcal{T} _d(\frac{dx}{dt}(t),t)$; using the model developed in \cite{macdonald,Peale} (see Assumption~\ref{assump5}), $\mathcal{T} _d$ takes the form

 where $\dis > 0$ is called the {\em dissipative constant}, which depends on the physical features of the satellite (density, rigidity, etc.).

-We remark that the astronomical values of $\eps$ are small for many satellites and planets of the Solar system, typically of the order of $10^{-4}$ for celestial bodies like the Moon and Mercury, and that the dissipative term is typically small with respect to the conservative term, say $O(\eps^2)$.
+We remark that the astronomical values of $\eps$ are small for many satellites and planets of the Solar system, typically of the order of $10^{-4}$ for celestial bodies such as the Moon and Mercury, and that the dissipative term is typically small with respect to the conservative term, say $O(\eps^2)$.

 For $\dis=0$, equation \equ{eq.spin-diss} is conservative, and for $\eps=\dis=0$ it is integrable.
 Thus, for small values of $\eps$ and $\dis$, we obtain a nearly-integrable and nearly-Hamiltonian system.